 No changes were registered afterwards until 041127 (day 1167 for dep. hole 3), when one of the horizontal sensors showed a fast elongation, followed by a retraction.
-This behaviour could reflect again the vertical displacement of the canister detected in the same dates, given that the shape of the plot matched exactly the vertical movement and that the other two horizontal sensors did not show any displacement.
+This behaviour could reflect again the vertical displacement of the canister detected in the same dates, given that the shape of the plot matched exactly the vertical movement and that the other two horizontal sensors showed no displacement.

-The retraction trend shown during the last two years by sensor MCA30005 is very clear during the last six months.
-Besides, in this period the retraction can be noticed clearly too in sensor MCA30004, while sensor MCA30006 continues showing a fast elongation that reaches around 3.5 mm.
-Correlating these three trends, there seems to be a slow horizontal displacement of the canister towards a point located between sensors MCA30004 and MCA30005, and closer to the latter, given its higher retraction rate.
+The retraction trend shown during the last two and a half years by sensor MCA30005 is very clear during the last year.
+Besides, in this period the retraction, at a slower rate, can be noticed clearly too in sensor MCA30004, while sensor MCA30006 continues showing a fast elongation that reaches over 4 mm.
+Correlating these three trends, there seems to be a slow horizontal displacement of the canister towards a point located between sensors MCA30004 and MCA30005, and quite closer to the latter, given its higher retraction rate.
 As pointed out in the previous section, this displacement could be combined with a tiny tilting of the canister.
+At the very end of this period, the mentioned slow retraction in sensor MCA30004 seems to have stopped, but more time is necessary to confirm this change.